 CVT is regarded as a swearword in the vocabulary of petrolheads; the unpleasant droning noise emitted by so many of such-equipped powertrains (upon the application of full throttle) is a common complaint.
 However, there's some merit to these types of transmissions.
 They do a good job of reducing fuel consumption, are cheaper to produce (and less complicated) than their torque-converter equivalents and offer a generally smoother ride in gridlock traffic than AMTs.

 The CVT transmission in the Datsun Go makes for a smoother drive around town.

 Engine and economy

 Interestingly, the CVT-equipped version of the Datsun Go has a touch more power than its manual counterparts.
-There's 57 kW and 104 Nm from a 1.2-litre naturally-aspirated 3-cylinder motor and power goes to the front wheels.
-In terms of fuel economy, the CVT Go claims 5.0 L/100 km, which is a 10% improvement in comparison to its manual-equipped sibling.
+There's 57 kW and 104 Nm available from a 1.2-litre naturally-aspirated 3-cylinder motor and power is directed to the front wheels via the CVT.
+In terms of fuel economy, the Go CVT is claimed to consume 5.0 L/100 km, which is a 10% improvement compared with its manual-equipped sibling.

-The Datsun Go CVT comes with front and rear electric windows, power steering, 14-inch alloys, touchscreen infotainment with Apple CarPlay/Android Auto, USB port and daytime-running lights.
-We would have liked to have seen some steering-wheel-mounted controls, however.
+The Datsun Go CVT comes with front and rear electric windows, power steering, 14-inch alloys, a touchscreen infotainment system with Apple CarPlay/Android Auto compatibility, a USB port and daytime-running lights.
+We would have liked to have seen the provision of some steering-wheel-mounted satellite controls, however.